Menus

 Image

-Select image
+Select an image

 Text

-Click "Next".
+Click "Next."

 Menu - Background

-Menu - Menu items
+Menu - Menu Items

 Menu - Contents

-Element settings
+Element Settings

 General

-Menu content
+Menu Contents

-Content from portal menu structure
+Content from the portal's menu structure

-Content from superior menu element
+Content from the parent menu item

 Submenu